Nyn-ynu/MCD/README.md

 mnist to usps: 95%(source) ~ 92%(target)

 ## how to run?
 Dwonload it and put it into a pycharm project.
+Create folder "models_trained" and "dataset".
 Run main.py